How To Prepare and Pack a Computer For Moving

 Take Pictures

-Taking pictures can also help you troubleshoot any issues that may arise after moving.
-You can refer to the pictures to ensure that all cables are plugged in correctly and that nothing was damaged during transport.
-So, before you start disconnecting cables, take a few pictures to make your packing and moving process easier and smoother.
+Taking pictures can also help you troubleshoot any issues arising after moving.
+You can refer to the pictures to ensure all cables are plugged in correctly and that nothing was damaged during transport.
+So, before disconnecting cables, take a few pictures to make your packing and moving process easier and smoother.

 Remove All Disks